 Perhaps the best benefit of exercise and meditation is both help people reduce their stress.
 Physical exercise releases neurotransmitters such as dopamine and endorphins throughout the brain.
 These neurotransmitters produce a profound sense of calm and help people feel at peace and happy.
 Additionally, exercise allows people to focus on the movements and mechanics of exercise and not the source of their stress.

-Meditation provides similar effects.
+Meditation training provides similar effects.
 Whether it is through focused breathing exercises or more advanced techniques, meditation allows people to find peace and focus on what they can do in the present.
 When recovering addicts encounter stressors in their daily life, they can use meditation to observe the roots of their thoughts and desires.
 Once they are explored, people can realize they don’t have to act on them and can let them go.

 Exercise and Meditation Helps Increase Energy

 A big challenge of recovery is being motivated and having the energy to work a program of recovery on a day to day basis.
 Both exercise and mediation can help newly recovering addicts increase their energy levels while feeling great about their bodies and recovery.
 Exercise helps increase the oxygen content in the blood.
 As a result, people feel more energized and positive.
 Likewise, meditation helps clear the mind and provides emotional balance.
+If you’re having difficulty finding balance in your life, click here for more information on how online counseling can support your mental health.

-Exercise and Mediation Promotes Better Sleep
+Exercise and Meditation Promotes Better Sleep

 Getting a good night’s sleep is essential in preserving one’s mental health.
 Restful sleep resets the mind and keeps people on an even keel in the face of daily stressors.
 Exercise and meditation are useful tools in helping people get the sleep they need each night to function at their best.
 When people engage in exercise, it promotes a pronounced heating and cooling cycle in the body.
 When the body cools down, it improves sleep and decreases the effects of depression, stress, and other factors, which can lead to insomnia.

 Meditation helps bring forth a relaxation response that helps calm people and bring their awareness to the present.
 When the relaxation response is activated, it decreases stress and feelings of pain.
-Like exercise, meditation can reduce the instances of sleep disorders, which are common in those who have mental illness.
+Like exercise, meditation can reduce the instances of sleep disorders, which are common in those who have a mental illness.

 Exercise and Meditation Promotes Neurogenesis